ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Raising Errors
 ``````````````

 In general, errors encountered during execution should be returned by raising AnsibleError() or similar class with a message describing the error.
-When wrapping other exceptions into error messages, you should always use the `to_text` Ansible function to ensure proper string compatiblity across Python versions:
+When wrapping other exceptions into error messages, you should always use the `to_text` Ansible function to ensure proper string compatibility across Python versions:

 .. code-block:: python

     from ansible.module_utils._text import to_native

     try:
-        cause_an_exeption()
+        cause_an_exception()
     except Exception as e:
-        AnsibleError('Something happend, this was original exception: %s' % to_native(e))
+        AnsibleError('Something happened, this was original exception: %s' % to_native(e))

 Check the different AnsibleError objects and see which one applies the best to your situation.